floookay/vscode-wpm-monitor/README.md

 You can quickly switch modes for the current session or reset &amp; restart the wpm monitor with the command prompt.

+You can activate an automatic reset of the wpm if you stop typing for a specified duration.

 There's also a special effect that shows in the status bar if you type faster than a specified threshold, which you can also edit via the command prompt.

 ## Configuration